-For more information see the information on Part A-Tax losses and net capital losses consolidated, item 8 on page 14.
+For more information see the information on Part A - Tax losses and net capital losses consolidated, item 8 on page 15.

-If the head company wishes to use the concessional method it must choose to do so by the day it lodges its income tax return for the income year in which it first uses any of its transferred losses.
+If the head company wishes to use the concessional method it must choose to do so by the later of the day it lodges its income tax return for the income year in which it first uses any of its transferred losses or at the end of 31 December 2004 (see Choices - revocable until 31 December 2004 on page 1).
 The choice, if made, must be for all eligible losses in a particular bundle.

 Where a head company has not made a choice whether to use the concessional method in respect of transferred losses meeting the relevant conditions, show the amount of these losses carried forward to later income years at label U.